 6. Cultural and Social Idiosyncrasies: Incorporating specific cultural, regional, or social nuances in how characters express themselves can further enhance the distinction between voices.
 Whether it’s a regional accent, specific slang, or a formal way of speaking, these elements can significantly differentiate two characters both in dialogue and thought.

-By carefully crafting each character’s distinctive voice and perspective, writers can create a vivid and textured narrative that engages readers and clearly conveys the complexities of the story through multiple lenses.
+By carefully crafting each character’s distinctive voice and perspective, writers can create a vivid and textured narrative that engages readers and conveys the complexities of the story through multiple lenses.
 This not only prevents confusion but also enriches the reading experience by offering a multifaceted look at the narrative world.

 Techniques for Managing Different Points of View